search icon

 Legal Implications

 When a creator attaches “all rights reserved” to their work, they’re explicitly stating that they maintain all the legal rights to that work, including reproduction, distribution, and adaptation.
-This assertion informs others that they must seek the creator’s permission before using the work in any way.
+This assertion informs others that someone must seek the creator’s permission before using the work in any way.

 What types of rights are typically reserved?